danjohnson3141/Jekyll-Test/Parameters.md

 * (sponsor):id - Integer, passed in through the URL.
 Derived from the 'id' field on the the 'app_sponsors' table.

+* :user_id - Integer, passed in through the URL.
+Is derived from both the 'sender_user_id' and 'recipient_user_id' fields from the 'messages' table.
 =
 ####Post Data Parameters